UMD-ACES/ProjectSystem/readme.md

 - Must be in the user table to have access to the application

 ## Preliminary Setup:
-- MySQL, PHP7 and Apache2.
-Recommended: https://www.howtoforge.com/tutorial/install-apache-with-php-and-mysql-on-ubuntu-16-04-lamp/
+- MySQL, PHP7.1 and Apache2
 - Go to /var/www/html/
 - git clone https://github.com/UMD-ACES/ProjectSystem.git
 - Edit your SSL VirtualHost file.
 Mine is located here: "/etc/apache2/sites-enabled/default-ssl.conf"